 as following the correct signing and witnessing procedures.
 The person making the

-Will has to understand what they are doing (as judged by the “Banks v Goodfellow”
+Will must have mental capacity (as judged by the “Banks v Goodfellow” test) and must

 Claiming for provision from an estate

-A Will could be legally valid, but might not make appropriate provision for certain
+A Will could be legally valid but still not make appropriate provision for key people.

-people.
-This is governed by the Inheritance (Provision for Family and Dependants)
+This is governed by the Inheritance (Provision for Family and Dependants) Act 1975.

-Act 1975.
-Not just anyone can claim; it is limited to those covered by the legislation,
+Not just anyone can claim; it is limited to those specified in the law, which are

 Spouse / civil partner